irajs/DASH-IF-IOP/90-Security.inc.md

     * During activation, [[#CPS-license-request-workflow|acquire any missing content keys and the licenses that govern their use]].

 This chapter defines the recommended DASH client workflows for interacting with DRM systems in these aspects.
 It is assumed that the platform implements an API similar to [[encrypted-media|W3C Encrypted Media Extensions (EME)]].

-It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a content key for ultra-HD content is only authorized for use on high-security devices).
-Whether this is an error condition that should prevent playback is a business logic decision that is not prescribed by this document.

-The set of available content keys may change over time (e.g. due to license expiration or due to new [=periods=] in the presentation requiring different content keys).
-A DASH client SHALL monitor the set of `default_KID` values that are required for playback and either request the DRM system to make these content keys available or deselect the affected [=adaptation sets=] when the content keys become unavailable.
-Conceptually, any such change can be handled by re-executing the DRM system selection and activation workflows, although platform APIs may also offer more fine-grained update capabilities.

 ### Selecting the DRM system ### {#CPS-selection-workflow}